igorcarpanese/wordle-is-solved/strategy.md

     <img src="meta/explore_state_example.png">
 </div>

-In this state, the goal is to reduce the size of the set of possible answers.
+In this state, the goal is to decrease the size of the set of possible answers.
 To achieve that, the player will choose a word that maximizes the number of unseen characters, even if that word is not the correct answer.
 An unseen character is a character that we do not know if it is gray, yellow, or green.

 Note that the "gray character optimization" plays an essential role in this state.
 The player should avoid exploring a character if it does not appear on the set of possible answers.